 Arsenal

 It was a logical and inevitable step, or so it was thought, for Arsenal to leave Highbury; “too small in order to remain at the top of Europe.”
-But where the Gunners left the old stadium as a European superpower, the club has not since come close to its former glory in the new Emirates Stadium.
-Arsenal have not competed for the title in the Premier League for years and although they have a few won cup finals, this has not eased that pain.
-In terms of performance, Arsenal is currently the third club in London, behind Chelsea and neighbouring rivals Tottenham, but in name and image it is undeniably still one of England's biggest and greatest clubs.
+But where the Gunners left the old stadium as a European superpower, the club has since not come close to its former glory in the new Emirates Stadium.
+Arsenal has not competed for the title in the Premier League for years and although they added a few cup trophies to this collection, this has not eased the pain.
+In terms of performance, Arsenal is currently the third club in London, behind Chelsea and neighbouring rivals Tottenham, but in name and image, it is undeniably still one of England's biggest and greatest clubs.

 Emirates Stadium

 It is understandable that the Emirates Stadium will never match Highbury for Arsenal fans.
 The design is average and you are also a bit too far away from the field.
-It has been derisively referred to by supporters of other clubs as 'The Library', which refers to the lack of singing and the minimal number of decibels during matches.
+It has been referred to by supporters of other clubs as 'The Library', given the lack of singing and the minimal number of decibels during matches.
 Still, it could have been a lot worse.
-Most importantly, Arsenal have stayed in their hometown of Islington, not making the move to Wembley, a horror scenario that was a very serious option at one point in time.
-Fortunately, it did not come that far and the Emirates Stadium was built, just a mere 500 metres from Highbury.
-It is just as busy in the area on match days: when you leave Arsenal metro station, you no longer turn left or straight to Highbury, but instead go right to the Emirates Stadium.
+Most importantly, Arsenal has stayed in their hometown of Islington, not making the move to Wembley, a horror scenario that was a very serious option at one point in time.
+Fortunately, it this horror scenario was avoided and the Emirates Stadium was built, just a mere 500 metres from Highbury.
+The area is just as busy on match days, but now when you leave Arsenal metro station, you no longer turn left or straight to Highbury, but instead go right to the Emirates Stadium.

 Statues of real Arsenal legends